 All Mental Health Counseling concentration students are required to complete the Counselor Preparation Comprehensive Examination.
 The current cost of the exam is \$50 and may be subject to change.
 Students enrolled in PYCL 0681 Counseling Internship I are eligible to register for the exam.
 The exam will need to be repeated upon an unsuccessful attempt.
 A cost of \$50 is assessed for each attempt.
 A student has the ability to repeat the exam as many times as needed, however, they must complete their program within five years from the date of first enrollment (see Time Limit Requirements p.
 18).
-The CPCE is offered on the Main Campus and the Regional Campuses every semester (Fall, Winter, and Summer); information concerning exam format and content will be provided to students at the time in which they register for the exam.
-Online students have the option of completing this exam at the Main Campus, a NSU Regional Campus in Florida, or at an alternative institution in another state.
+M.S. in Counseling (online) students have the option of completing this exam at the Main Campus, an NSU Regional Campus in Florida, or at an alternative institution in another state.